 It used to be that a web developer needed to complete a four-year computer science degree, but today many employers are hiring people with coding bootcamp certificates or similar microcredentials from universities and colleges.

 A smaller percentage of web developers are self-taught and find work as contractors and freelancers, which has been aided by the emergence of the gig economy after the 2008 global financial crisis.

 Like all digital-economy jobs, web developers need to constantly be upgrading their skills by learning new programming languages and familiarizing themselves with new platforms and databases.
-In addition, it’s helpful to learn the basics of visual web design and UX as well as understanding project management and product lifecycles.
+In addition, it’s helpful to learn the basics of visual web design and UX as well, with some pursuing UX design courses, as well as possessing an understanding project management and product lifecycles.
 The broader the skillset, the faster you will rise up the ranks as a web developer into more senior technical or managerial roles.

-In this program, you’ll learn all the job skills, tools, and processes you need to become a qualified web developer—with a job guarantee to boot.
-You’ll receive individualized mentorship through our dual mentorship model that pairs you with not one … Continue reading →
+In this program, you’ll learn all the job skills, tools, and processes you need to become a qualified full-stack web developer—with a job guarantee to boot.
+You’ll receive individualized mentorship through CareerFoundry’s dual mentorship model that pairs you with not … Continue reading →

-The program prepares you for a career as a Web Developer, Freelancer or Entrepreneur.
-It’s an intensive, collaborative and rewarding learning experience where no two days are the same, and you’ll apply what you learn in real-time through project-based work. … Continue reading →
+The program prepares students for a career as a Web Developer, Freelancer, or Entrepreneur.
+It’s an intensive, collaborative, and rewarding learning experience where no two days are the same, and students apply what is learned in real-time through project-based work. … Continue reading →

 Web Development is designed to teach students who are new to web development basic web skills.
 This course will teach both HTML and CSS as well as the Bootstrap framework.
 By the end of this course, students will have a firm … Continue reading →